top of page

 Step 1: Confirm the Destination Country’s Requirements

-Before doing anything else, you must identify where the document will be used.
+Before doing anything, identify where the document will be used.

 Vital Records